TesterTech/rice-i3-from-scratch-pywal/README.md

 # rice-i3-from-scratch-pywal
-Code for the YT video: https://youtu.be/NZZg76LBbbA
+Code for the YT videos: https://youtu.be/NZZg76LBbbA https://youtu.be/uv2HUeRQJmI https://youtu.be/eAWUwa2xqwA

 ## required software
 - i3-gaps (FYI: used regolith for Ubuntu for this video)